Boardman kennel collects donations for Columbiana Co. Humane Society overwhelmed by recent raid

-COLUMBIANA CO., Ohio (WKBN) – Owners of a local kennel are doing their part to help humane agents in Columbiana County take care of hundreds of animals seized late last week near Salem.
+COLUMBIANA CO., Ohio (WYTV) – Owners of a local kennel are doing their part to help humane agents in Columbiana County take care of hundreds of animals seized late last week near Salem.

 Owners of Pet Lodge USA started collecting donations over the weekend at its kennel on Market Street and warehouse on Southern Boulevard in Boardman.